Southern Yakutia (Sakha)

 Boris Kukinovich Petrenkov looked

-unperturbed when he learned that the train would be departing fifteen minutes
+unperturbed when he found out that the train would depart fifteen minutes later

 grappling with worries that were beyond his control.
 Some of the people he